Regularity of the Scattering Matrix for Nonlinear Helmholtz Eigenfunctions: Mapping properties of the linear Poisson operator

-For such $Q$, the operator $QP(\lambda)$ takes the form
+For such $Q$, the operator $QP(\lambda)$ takes the form \cite{mezw96}

-where $d_h$ is the distance function on $(\partial M, h)$, $a$ is smooth and is supported where $y$ is in a deleted neighborhood of $y'$, with $y'$ varying in the same chosen coordinate patch as $y$.
+where $d_h$ is the distance function on $(\partial M, h)$, $\tilde a$ is smooth and is supported where $y$ is in a deleted neighborhood of $y'$ (with $y'$ varying in the same chosen coordinate patch as $y$) and we integrate with respect to the $h$-Riemannian measure on $\partial M$.
 Here $e$ is a smooth function which is rapidly decaying as $x \to 0$ which we subsequently ignore.